TeresaLiuu/HW-2/README.md

 # HW-2
+Welcome!
+My name is Teresa .
 This is a page about me.

+This is a link to my page. (https://teresaliuu.github.io/HW-2/)

 I've done the page mostly by bootstrap.
 [Here's Bootstrap link](https://getbootstrap.com/)